reallyfungi/reallyfungi/README.md

 ## about
-hi, i'm sydney! 🌞 i'm an analytics engineer.
+hi, i'm sydney! 🌞 i'm an analytics engineer at webflow.

 most of my days are spent wrangling data, and thinking about how to maintain data pipelines or reporting.